Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.

-- The Marlins have a 4.18 team ERA that ranks 16th among all MLB pitching staffs.
+- The Marlins have a 4.17 team ERA that ranks 15th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.